Home

 A beautiful photo of the famous 'Twelve Apostles' in all their glory.

-You can travel around southern Australia at anytime of year.
-The only thing that you'll need to be watching out for (particularly during January and February) is the arrival of bushfires and hot weather spells.
+You can travel around southern parts of Australia at anytime of the year.
+The only thing that you'll need to be watching out for (particularly during January and February) is the arrival of bushfires and hot weather.

-However, cold weather can hit this region, particularly in the mountains of northeast Victoria, central Tasmania and southern New South Wales.
+However, cold weather can hit this region, particularly in the mountains of north-east Victoria, central Tasmania and south-eastern New South Wales.

 So what do I mean by cold?
 Well...The coldest temperatures in Australia normally occur in southern New South Wales in the Snowy Mountains.
 On a typical winter day, the maximum daytime temperature doesn't exceed 0°C (32°F) and the minimum nighttime temperatures commonly drop down to -7°C (19.5°F).